-Welcome from the Montford Point Marines, and James E Stewart Jr President Montford Point Marines 28, and 2004 Montford Point Marines Man Of The Year.
+Welcome from the Montford Point Marines, and James E Stewart Jr President Montford Point Marines 28, and son of original Montford Point Marine James E. Stewart Sr.

 James E Stewart Jr was awarded the following military decorations: National Defense Service Medal (US), Vietnam Service Medal (US), Marine Corps Combat Action Ribbon (US), Navy Unit Citation (US), Presidential Unit Citation (US), Gallantry Cross Medal with Palm (RVN), Military Merit Medal (RVN) and the Vietnam Campaign Medal with Date (RVN).

 The Presidential Unit Citation is awarded to armed forces units of the United States and allies for extraordinary heroism against an armed enemy on or after December 7, 1941.
 The unit must display such gallantry, determination and esprit de corps under extremely difficult and hazardous conditions so as to set it apart from and above other units participating in the same campaign.

 THE HISTORY OF MONTFORD POINT MARINES

 History on Tape Button Historical advisor Byron Stewart PhD

 The Montford Point Marines were the first African-Americans to serve in the United States Marine Corps.
 The black Marines were segregated at Montford Point Camp to train between 1942-1949.
 The men served in all-black units, mostly in the Pacific Theater, and distinguished themselves while battling racism from within and enemies from without.
 In 1965, the Montford Point Marine Association, a military service group, was founded following a convention of former Montford Point Marines.